 Yes, he is the “praised” God in the sense that he receives the praise and honor of which he is worthy, but this phrase primarily stresses that God is blessed, or “happy,” in himself.
 This is the doctrine of divine blessedness.

 Much of what we say about the God who dwells in unapproachable light (1 Tim 6:15-16) is simply affirming what he is not.
-God has no beginning or end (eternal); God cannot die (immortal); God does not depend on anyone or anything for life (aseity); God does not change (immutability), he has no body (transcendence), he has no parts (simplicity) or passions (impassibility), and he has no limits (transcendence).
+God has no beginning or end (eternal); God cannot die (immortal); God is not one of many of gods or like any created thing (unicity); God does not depend on anyone or anything for life (aseity); God does not change (immutability), he has no body (immaterial), he has no parts (simplicity) or passions (impassibility), and he has no limits (transcendence) or restrictions (omnipresence).
 But the doctrine of divine blessedness involves something we can confidently say that God is: God is blessed.
 Blessedness is essential to who God is.

 Divine blessedness is “the satisfaction of God as he reposes in, rests in, and rejoices in the beauty of his perfect being.”3 Because God is holy, full of infinite and unchangeable light, life, and love, his happiness is guaranteed.
 He does not become more or less blessed and cannot be anything but happy.
 He is self-sufficient and all-sufficient (Acts 17:24-25), absolutely delighting and resting in himself.4 He is eternally happy because he is who he eternally is (Ex 3:14).